timotejroiko/astrologico-docs/v1/parameters_houses.md

 | 1 | Float | RAMC value \* |
 | 2 | Float | Obliquity value \* |

-\* If index 1 and 2 are set, the houses will be calculated from the given RAMC value instead of the date and location.
+\* If index 1 and 2 are set, the houses will be calculated from the given RAMC value instead of the date and location (it still requires a geographic location to be set).
 Calculating houses from an RAMC also requires specifying the Obliquity of the ecliptic value and is only available in the [Chart](endpoints_chart.md) Endpoint.

 <br>